R&R Games: History and the Hidden Hunts

 Frank DiLorenzo grew up playing board games with his five siblings.
-After losing his job as an engineer, and then selling his business, he decided to go into board games.
+After losing his job as an engineer, he decided to go into board games.
 DiLorenzo began in 1996 with just a few games a year, beginning with Riddles & Riches.
-For the first few years of the company, DiLorenzo indicated that it operated at a loss, which slowly broke even.
-It wasn't until 2000, after running the company for four years, that it started turning a modest profit at 50,000 games a year.
+For the first few years in business, DiLorenzo indicated his company operated at a loss before it slowly broke even over time.
+It wasn't until 2000, four years post-Riddles & Riches, that it started turning a modest profit at 50,000 games a year.
 By 2008, he was selling over 75,000 games a year.
-Since then, people have come to rely on R&R Games for a multitude of fun, family-friendly games of superb quality.

-DiLorenzo has said that his philosophy is two-fold.
-As a designer of treasure hunts, he also wanted to imbue his games with the “mystique of hidden treasure adventure and excitement.”
-R&R Games launched their first game, Riddles & Riches, as a treasure hunt game designed as an investigation and exploration pursuit experience.
-But within the game, they hid an actual treasure hunt as well.
-Since then, many – if not all - of R&R’s games include a hidden treasure hunt within the game.
+As a designer of treasure hunts, DiLorenzo wanted to imbue his games with the “mystique of hidden treasure adventure and excitement.”
+Riddles & Riches, an investigation and exploration pursuit experience themed as a treasure hunt, even included an actual treasure hunt within the game.
+Since then, many (if not all) of R&R’s games include a hidden treasure hunt within the game.